rkgIITBh/data-structures.github.io/HTML/introBtree.md

 ## Introduction to B-Trees

-B-Trees are used to store very large dictionaries B-Trees allow searches, insertions, and deletions in amortized logarithmic time.
+\alpha B-Trees are used to store very large dictionaries B-Trees allow searches, insertions, and deletions in amortized logarithmic time.
 Before we describe the node structures, it is important to know about amortized cost.

 <strong>Amortized cost:</strong> is defined over a sequence or a set of operations.
 If some operations of a given set are costly because future operations become cheap,